 The left-hand side of the figure below shows two force fiber devices, a and b, coupled together in a duet.
 The two force fiber devices share physical connections that carry forces; they produce alternating forces that combine to hold a weight W steady inside a supporting and constraining cylinder.
-Similar to movements in cylinders of Hooke's Law and Ideal Gas, the only movements of the weight are up and down; the only forces are provided by gravity and by the duet.
+Similar to movements in cylinders of Hooke's Law and the Ideal Gas, the weight can only move up and down; the only forces are provided by gravity and by the duet.